JKWA/funx/FORMATTER_EXPORT.md

 # Formatter Rules

-The Funx library now exports formatter rules for its Either DSL, allowing projects that depend on Funx to automatically format DSL code without extra parentheses.
+The Funx library exports formatter rules for its DSLs, allowing projects that depend on Funx to automatically format DSL code without extra parentheses.

 ## Exported Rules

+### Either DSL

 The following Either DSL functions are configured to format without parentheses: